woctezuma/deep-learning-resources/README.md

 ## Courses

+-   [Data Flowr 🌻: a Bayesian deep learning course][data-flowr-x-ens], by Marc Lelarge & Jill-Jênn Vie (X-ENS)

+> This site collects resources to learn Deep Learning in the form of Modules available through the sidebar on the left.
+As a student, you can walk through the modules at your own pace and interact with others thanks to the associated digital platforms.
+Then we hope you'll become a contributor by adding modules to this site!

 -   [Google: TensorFlow, Keras and deep learning, without a PhD][google-introductory-course] ([and other TensorFlow courses][google-tensorflow-courses])

 >  Google Developers Codelabs provide a guided, tutorial, hands-on coding experience.
 Most codelabs will step you through the process of building a small application, or adding a new feature to an existing application.
 They cover a wide range of topics such as Android Wear, Google Compute Engine, Project Tango, and Google APIs on iOS.